-A couple downsides to having a glass aquarium is the potential for springing a leak and glass breakage to occur.
+A couple of downsides to having a glass aquarium is the potential for springing a leak and glass breakage to occur.
 You can figure out for yourself how breaks happen.
-For leaks, most are usually caused by a flaw or failure in the sealant, either generated during construction of the tank or over time becomes weak and begins peeling away from the glass.
-This can lead to leaks of a small annoying pin hole size, up to and including a major seam blowout, like ones that result in an empty tank, a soaked carpet, and water leaking through the floor down into the basement.
+For leaks, most are usually caused by a flaw or failure in the sealant, either generated during the construction of the tank or over time becomes weak and begins peeling away from the glass.
+This can lead to leaks of a small annoying pinhole size, up to and including a major seam blowout, like ones that result in an empty tank, a soaked carpet, and water leaking through the floor down into the basement.

 Most often pin hole sized leaks can be fixed from the outside, without having to totally drain or tear the whole tank apart, but for major leaks or glass breakage, this requires some reconstruction of the tank.
 The good news?
 Repairing a leak is actually not a difficult task, whether it be a major or a minor one.
 When we began building glass aquariums for our fish collection business in 1989, we were treated to our fair share of leaks.
 However, learning from our mistakes lead to great success in building, as well as repairing our aquariums over the years.
-Even today the 55g aquarium in our living room is one of the originals we built, and many of the others we gave away are still in use as well.
+Even today the 55-gallon aquarium in our living room is one of the originals we built, and many of the others we gave away are still in use as well.

 Common Mistakes to Avoid

 - Don't use the wrong kind of silicone sealant; use only a non-toxic 100% silicone sealant appropriate for aquarium use.

 - Not cleaning and preparing the glass surface properly or adequately enough.

 - Not pinpointing the exact location of where a small leak is coming from.
 Water will always be present at the bottom of the tank (gravity rules), but the source may be somewhere else up higher or sideways along the joint or seam.

 - Not repairing a large enough area up, down, or around where the actual leak generates from.